simeonpashley/simeonpashley.github.io/_posts/2013-04-29-job-interview-assessment-form-template.md

 Jose would add value to the team and the studio, bringing much knowledge about building AI systems from the ground up.
-I have a few reservations about whether he’s an ideal candidate, but we have to take a few risks to ensure we build up a solid team for the future.
+I have a few reservations about whether he's an ideal candidate, but we have to take a few risks to ensure we build up a solid team for the future.

 I suggest we bring him in somewhere in the middle of his desired salary range, offer to pay relocation expenses, subject to him repaying them pro-rata if he leaves within 12 months, and have him on a 6 month probation period.
-He’d probably come in as a grade 8 or 9.
+He'd probably come in as a grade 8 or 9.
 To start early June.

 **Additional comments from Interviewer on suitability of candidate to be